FrontEndHighRoller/callback-tracker/README.md

 ## ✨ Features

-- 🏠 Log addresses, notes, and outreach type (Spoken / Presentation / Close)
+- Log addresses, notes, and outreach type (Spoken / Presentation / Close)
-- 📈 Automatically updates counters for spoken, presentation, and closed interactions
+- Automatically updates counters for spoken, presentation, and closed interactions
-- 🎨 Interactive UI with color-coded buttons for quick tracking
+- Interactive UI with color-coded buttons for quick tracking
-- 🔔 Overlay notification when a milestone of 150 doors is reached
+- Overlay notification when a milestone of 150 doors is reached
-- 📝 Editable entries and option to remove items
+- Editable entries and option to remove items

----

-## 📂 Project Structure

-├── index.html # Main HTML file
-├── styles.css # CSS styling
-├── script.js # Form logic and tracker functionality
-├── images/ # SVG icons and assets

-yaml
-Copy code

 ---